Ford F150 Oil Capacity

 Why Do Cars Need An Oil Change?

-Most people know that their car needs an oil change every few months, but many don’t know why.
+Most people know their car needs an oil change every few months, but many don’t know why.
 Oil is essential for keeping your engine running smoothly and helps lubricate all the moving parts.
 Over time, however, the oil will break down and become less effective.
 This is why it’s important to change it regularly.

 How Often Does A 2022 Ford F-150 Need An Oil Change?